jameswang2015/file_processing/README.md

 # Rules for each functions

 Some rules are designed as followings.
+Note that some of these rules are defined by author per author's best knowledge of the processing logic, they can be adjusted per request.

 - `add_new_playlist`:
     - if user_id doesn't exist in users, the new playlist won't be created